How many MP3s or photos can I put on my flash drive?

 Size of the flash drive

-The more storage space the flash drive has, the more MP3s and photos that it can fit on the drive.
-For example, 5 GB can hold much more than 1 GB.
+The more storage space the flash drive has, the more MP3s (audio files), photos, and videos that can be saved to the drive.
+For example, 5 GB capacity can hold more than 1 GB.
 Common flash drive sizes are 2 TB (terabyte), 1 TB, 128 GB (gigabyte), and 64 GB.

-Tip: This page can also be used to determine how many pictures or MP3s you can store on other storage devices.
-For example, the memory card used with your digital camera, your smartphone, or even the hard drive in your computer.
+This page can also be used to determine how many pictures or MP3s can be stored on other storage devices.
+For example, the SD card or memory card used with your digital camera, your smartphone, or even the hard drive in your computer.

 Length of the song or quality of the picture

 To determine what size of flash drive to get, back up your songs or pictures and look at the size of the backup.
 Once you've determined the size, purchase a flash drive that meets or exceeds your requirements.
 See: How to determine the size of a file or folder.

 As mentioned in the MP3 files and picture (i.e., GIF and JPEG) files sections, the amount of any file varies depending on their length, quality, and overall size.
 The following chart provides a general idea of how many MP3 audio files can fit on a flash drive based on the average file size.
 For most users, they can assume their average MP3 size is 6 MB and an average photo size of 3 MB.

 |Flash drive size||8 MB MP3||6 MB MP3||3 MB Photo||2 MB Photo||10 MB Raw Photo|

 Flash drive is often interchanged with USB flash drive, data stick, pen drive, memory unit, keychain drive, and jump drive.

 The term memory stick is often improperly used when referring to a flash drive.